MohammadKhalaji/Cuda-Audio-Similarity/README.md

 Then the pairwise comparison begins.

-All input data MUST be in `.txt` format, which could be obtained from converting audio files to `.wav` extension, and converting the `waw` to `.txt`.
+All input data MUST be in `.txt` format, which could be obtained from converting audio files to `.wav` extension, and converting the `.wav` file to `.txt`.